WEC-Sim/WEC-Sim/source/theory.rst

 	\overline{K_{hs}} = \frac{K_{hs}}{\rho g}

-where :math:'F_{exc}' is the wave-excitation force/torque coefficient, :math:'A' is the radiation added mass coefficient, :math:'B' is the radiation wave damping coefficient, and :math:'K_{hs}' is the linear hydrostatic restoring coefficient.
+where :math:`F_{exc}` is the wave-excitation force/torque coefficient, :math:`A` is the radiation added mass coefficient, :math:`B` is the radiation wave damping coefficient, and :math:`K_{hs}` is the linear hydrostatic restoring coefficient.

 Time-Domain Formulation
 -------------------------